Raku/nqp/docs/ops.markdown

 specified, otherwise start from the last position.

 * `rindexfrom(str $haystack, str $needle, int $pos)` _Internal_

+`rindex` is converted to this internal opcode by the compiler.

+## rindexfromend `jvm`
 * `rindexfromend(str $haystack, str $needle)` _Internal_

-`rindex` is converted to these internal opcodes by the compiler.
+`rindex` is converted to this internal opcode by the compiler.

 ## uc
 * `uc(str $str)`